 One possible explanation for lack of fixation of synonymous mutations in C2-V5 are secondary structures in the viral RNA, the disruption of which is deleterious to the virus (Forsdyke, 1995; Sanjuan and Borderia, 2011; Snoeck et al., 2011).

 The propensity of nucleotides in the HIV genome to form base pairs has been measured using the SHAPE assay, a biochemical reaction preferentially altering unpaired bases (the HIV genome is a single stranded RNA) (Watts et al., 2009).
 The SHAPE assay has shown that the variable regions V1-V5 tend to be unpaired, while the conserved regions between those variable regions form stems.
 We partition all synonymous alleles observed at intermediate frequencies above 15% depending on their final destiny (fixation or extinction).
 Subsequently, we align our sequences to the reference NL4-3 strain used in ref.
 (Watts et al., 2009) and assign them SHAPE reactivities.
 As shown in Fig. 3A, the reactivities of fixed alleles (red histogram) are systematically larger than of alleles that are lost (blue) (Kolmogorov-Smirnov test on the cumulative distribution, p ≈ 0.002).
 In other words, alleles that are likely to break RNA helices are also more likely to revert and finally be lost from the population.
-The average over all mutations that are not observed (green) lies between the those that fix and those that get lost.
-Note that this analysis will be sensitive only at position where the base pairing pattern of NL4-3 agrees with that of each patient’s initial consensus sequence (it is thus statistically conservative).
+The average over all mutations that are not observed (green) lies between those that fix and those that get lost.
+Note that this analysis will be sensitive only at positions where the base pairing pattern of NL4-3 agrees with that of each patient’s initial consensus sequence (it is thus statistically conservative).

 To test the hypothesis that mutations in C2-V5 are lost because they break stems in the conserved stretches between the variable loops, we consider mutations in variable loops and conserved parts separately.
 The biggest depression in fixation probability is observed in the conserved stems, while the variable loops show little deviation from the neutral signature, see Fig. 3B.
 This is consistent with important stem structures in conserved regions between loops.

-In addition to RNA secondary structure, we have considered other possible explanations for a fitness defect of synonymous mutations, in particular codon usage bias (CUB).
+In addition to RNA secondary structure, we have considered other possible explanations for a fitness cost of some synonymous mutations, in particular codon usage bias (CUB).
 HIV is known to prefer A-rich codons over highly expressed human codons (Jenkins and Holmes, 2003; Kuyl and Berkhout, 2012).
 We do not find, however, any evidence for a contribution of average CUB to the ultimate fate of synonymous alleles; consistently, HIV does not seem to adapt its codon usage to its human host cells at the macroevolutionary level (Kuyl and Berkhout, 2012).

 Deleterious mutations are brought to high frequency by hitchhiking

 While the observation that some fraction of synonymous mutations is deleterious is not unexpected, it seems odd that we observe them at high population frequency and that the fixation probability is reduced only in parts of the genome.
-This regions, however, undergoes frequent adaptive changes to evade recognition by neutralizing antibodies (Richman et al., 2003; Williamson, 2003).
+These regions, however, undergo frequent adaptive changes to evade recognition by neutralizing antibodies (Richman et al., 2003; Williamson, 2003).
 Due to the limited amount of recombination in HIV (Batorsky et al., 2011; Neher and Leitner, 2010), deleterious mutations that are linked to adaptive variants can reach high frequency.
 This process is known as hitchhiking (Smith and Haigh, 1974) or genetic draft (Gillespie, 2000; Neher and Shraiman, 2011).
-Hitchhiking is apparent in Fig. 1, that shows that many mutations change rapidly in frequency as a flock.
+Hitchhiking is apparent in Fig. 1, which shows that many mutations change rapidly in frequency as a flock.